Dragonruler6008/slurmdocs/README.md

     sacctmgr create account name=<PI-Cluster> org=<sci> description=<PI Owner Account>

-EX. for cluster: wormulon (so it would be PI-wormulon, change *cluster* to fit needs)
+EX. for cluster: wormulon (so it would be PI-wormulon, change *Cluster* to fit needs)

 QOS for Owner Accounts